CISPA-SysSec/mua_fuzzer_bench/README.md

 export TRIGGERED_FILE="some/file/to/report/mutation/trigger" # a path to a file which will be either created or
     overwritten if existing and is filled with the TRIGGERED_OUTPUT value or some default string if TRIGGERED_OUTPUT is not defined
 ```

+Also, if one wants to test which mutations could be covered, a binary is generated when producing the mutants
+which will print all covered mutation locations:
+Invoke the binary ```*.opt_mutate``` (e.g. [samples/simple_malloc/malloc.c.opt_mutate](samples/simple_malloc/malloc.c.opt_mutate)) in the respective subject folder, it will print all found locations during
+the run as explained above.

 ## Clean
 ```shell script